DUNE/2x2_sim/run-edep-sim/README.md

 # One-time overall setup

-Currently no need to install larnd-sim since we use Callum's modified dumpTree.py (different method of getting the TG4Event branch out of the tree).
+Currently no need to install larnd-sim since we bundle Callum's modified dumpTree.py (different method of getting the TG4Event branch out of the tree).
 The version in larnd-sim crashes in this container.